Japanese whale hunt puts pressure on Australian minister

 "We've got a federal court ruling that this whaling is illegal and injunction to stop it," he told reporters.
 "I don't know of any other entity or person in Australia who could simply thumb its nose at the Australian Federal Court with an Australian government saying we won't police it."

-Hunt's office dismissed the criticism as political maneuvering, saying it would move ahead with its monitoring plan.
+Hunt's office dismissed the criticism as political manoeuvring, saying it would move ahead with its monitoring plan.

 "The whalers have not yet been and are not currently in Australia's search and rescue zone," said a spokesman who declined to be identified, in line with government policy.